The Offence of Trespass in Victoria, Australia

 Require Further Advice and or Representation for an allegation of Trespass?

 If you are facing an allegation of Trespass, prompt legal advice is important.
-For an obligation free consultation call our office on 03 9668 7600 or provide further details via a case assessment.
+For an obligation free consultation contact us for a case assessment.